yeslogic/prince-docs/docs/tables.md

 #### Cells that span rows

-Prince supports table cells that span multiple rows using the `` CSS property, which takes an integer value and is set to 1 by default.
+Prince supports table cells that span multiple rows using the `table-row-span` CSS property, which takes an integer value and is set to 1 by default.

 CSS